Shanks-btc/Drydock/README.md

 # Drydock

 Drydock is a deployment agent with memory.
-A build is uploaded, one gasless USDC payment settles on Base, and before the site publishes, Drydock checks the build against every past deployment incident it has stored — reasoning about the actual cause of a failure, not matching on keywords.
+A build is uploaded, one gasless USDC payment settles on Base, and before the site publishes, Drydock checks the build against every past deployment incident it has stored, reasoning about the actual cause of a failure, not matching on keywords.

 I built Drydock around a simple question: what should a deploy pipeline actually remember?
 Not every build error is the same error wearing a different face, and not every surface-similar problem shares the same cause.
-A payment settling and a site going live are not proof that nothing was learned in between — the decision itself needs a record you can inspect.
+A payment settling and a site going live are not proof that nothing was learned in between, the decision itself needs a record you can inspect

-Try it live · Read the docs · See the dashboard · Run locally

-Project stage: hackathon build, deployed and operating on Base Sepolia (testnet).
+Project stage: Deployed and operating on Base Sepolia (testnet).
 Payment settlement, on-chain ownership recording, and the memory-check gate are real and independently verifiable on Sepolia.
 Drydock does not perform Base mainnet writes in this build.

 ## Demo